SAP/spartacus-docs/_pages/dev/features/text-field-configurator-template.md

 - `textfieldconfiguratortemplateocc`

-For more information, see [Text Field Configurator Template Module](https://help.sap.com/viewer/7e47d40a176d48ba914b50957d003804/v2011/en-US/d558fab75a454ae4928a2c63e22abe2b.html) on SAP Help Portal.
+For more information, see [Text Field Configurator Template Module](https://help.sap.com/viewer/7e47d40a176d48ba914b50957d003804/latest/en-US/d558fab75a454ae4928a2c63e22abe2b.html) on the SAP Help Portal.

-## Enabling Text Field Configurator
+## Enabling the Text Field Configurator

-The Text Field Configurator Template feature has corresponding CMS-component data in the back end that allows you to enable or disable the feature.
+You can enable the Text Field Configurator Template through the corresponding CMS component data in the back end that allows you to enable or disable this feature.

+## Configuring

+No additional configuration is required.

+## Extending

+No special extensibility is available for this feature.